maglet/R-gaussi/_episodes/02-data-frames.md

 In this lesson, we'll learn about working with data frames using the gapminder dataset in your R project folder:

+To load the data table into an R variable, use the `read.csv` function.

 ~~~